hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/CAN.md

 ---
 An *Overload* *CAN* frame is a special frame, that is,
 * first-transmitted by a receiving *CAN* node during an `ITM` field,
-* signals to the transmitter of the current *CAN* frame to delay the transmission of the next frame (with the same ID), and,
+* signals to all other *CAN* node(s) that delay in the transmission of the next *CAN* frame on the bus is required, and,
 * triggers all other *CAN* node(s) to transmit a (reactive) *Overload* *CAN* frame themselves.

 *Note:* It has the same structure as an *Error* *CAN* frame (see below).